ZaydH/CS156/README.md

 Dr. Pollett is an exceptionally knowledgeable, friendly, and approachable professor.
 I highly recommend him and his course to all students who are serious about learning.
-While his course is not easy and requires a significant time investment in order to do well, in the end, it is more than worth it.
+While his course is not easy and requires a significant time investment in order to do well, it is more than worth it in the end.